 A friendly and safe place for:

 - Families to share stories and experiences with other LGBTQ+ families.

 - LGBTQ+ community to share stories and insights.

 - Friends to come together with the common goal of love, acceptance and support.

 One In Love welcomes all to explore and discuss issues surrounding sexuality, gender, and our faith in a safe and loving atmosphere.
 We gather in prayer and support as we walk through our spiritual journey towards a deeper relationship with God.
 One in Love offers emotional and spiritual support to the LGBTQ+ community, family and friends during all of life’s moments.

 One In Love, LGBTQ+ Ministry, was created in 2014, from the pain and confusion caused by the firing of Holy Family’s Director of Liturgy and Music, after he publicly announced his engagement to his long-time same-sex partner.
 Our pastor encouraged us to learn more about our faith and its teachings on LGBTQ+ issues as well as related societal issues.

 From this research, a position paper was created and shared with many in leadership within our Church, including Cardinal Cupich (CLICK HERE TO READ THE PAPER).
 In addition to the position paper, this group was born, with our Pastor’s blessing.
 It was evident we needed a safe, non-judgmental space to gather to learn from and support one another.

-LISTENING SESSIONS: Sessions are held virtually the 2nd Saturday of each month from 10-noon.
+LISTENING SESSIONS: Sessions are held in person and virtually the 2nd Saturday of each month from 10-noon.
 Contact the leadership team to be invited to the Zoom meetings.
 They are also available by phone or email to address any concerns or questions you have.